 When I think of tones, I see colors: A: red; B: black; C: white; D: yellow; E; pale violet; F: black; and G: green.
 I don't know why this is... but it has always been so.
 I DO believe that it is associated with the Greek modes.
 I have known and read of other people with synesthesia; but I have never known of two people who AGREED on the particulars.

 I am very self-critical.
 Any of my pieces may be withheld at any given time.
 Also, I constantly tend to make new orchestrations and arrangements of pieces, to fit various occasions, or because I think a new arrangement adds insights into a work or further develops some thought.
 I don't know how one can work with singers and not have this kind of flexibility.
-As a result of all of these reasons, I use the method by which Haydn's music is categorized: by genre rather than chronology.
+As a result, I use the method by which Haydn's music is categorized: by genre rather than chronology.

 Orchestration: I have had to teach myself.
 I read many wonderful books and studied many wonderful scores.
 I believe that there are three basic styles of orchestration: concerto (or melody with accompaniment); functional (where the woodwind, brass and string sections divide three basic tasks in various combinations: melody, close harmony and wide harmony); and coloristic (the fanciful, ever flowing, inventive style as found in the works of composers like Debussy, Ravel, Holst and Stravinsky).

 Form: My most helpful mentors were Vincent Persichetti and Calvin Hampton.
 Persichetti stressed listening for the psychological development of musical ideas, while Hampton stressed the importance of an inspired idea, with a contrast and a return.
 This simple formula is the basis of all of my work.

 Finally, I have three general notes: